 While tax advantages make the S corporation an attractive status, S corps aren’t treated equally by each state government.
 For instance, some states choose to follow the federal tax requirements for S corps, while others ignore the S corporation status and tax the company as a C corporation.

-Chat with a CPA or tax professional to make sure you’re aware of your state’s S corporation rules.
+Chat with a CPA or tax professional to make sure you’re aware of your state’s tax laws and S corporation rules.

 So which status is right for me: C corp or S corp?